BerusKuba/BerusKuba/README.md

 ## Welcome!
 This is my profile!
 For now all I'm doing on it is University tasks.
 I study at Leeds Beckett University and am learning Python.
+Pretty much all of my commits so far have been on the University provided repository.

 <!--
 **BerusKuba/BerusKuba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.